Bruce Alger: Return to private life

 After a decade in Congress, Alger resumed working as a real estate broker.
-He formed Bruce Alger, Real Estate in 1973.
+He formed Bruce Alger Real Estate in 1973.
 The company had offices in Dallas' One North Park building.
 He moved for a time to Florida but returned to Dallas in 1976.
 Alger resided in Carrollton, which is located in three Dallas-area counties.
-He remained out of the political limelight except for a few occasional public appearances.
+He remained out of the political limelight except for a few public appearances.
 Alger's congressional papers are located in the archives section of the Dallas Public Library.

 Alger was divorced in 1961 from Lucille "Lynn" Antoine, who said that politics caused an estrangement in the marriage to the point that they had little in common except for a liking for gin rummy.
 The couple had three children, Jill Alger of The Villages in Sumter County in central Florida and sons David and Steven, who died in 1964 and 2012, respectively.
 Alger's second wife, the former Priscilla Jones, also died in 2012, after thirty-six years of marriage.
 He had two step-children in Massachusetts, Robert Jones of Amherst and Laura Jones of Chatham.
 Alger had seven grandchildren and seven great-grandchildren.
-Alger retired in 1990 and spent ten years with his wife Priscilla traveling around the United States in a recreational vehicle.
+He retired in 1990 and spent ten years with his wife Priscilla traveling around the United States in a recreational vehicle.
 The couple settled in 2000 in Barefoot Bay in Brevard County near Melbourne on the central section of the Atlantic Coast of Florida.

 On April 13, 2015, Alger died of heart disease at the age of ninety-six at an assisted living facility in Palm Bay, also in Brevard County, Florida.